The German Red Cross continues to ask healthy people for blood donations. You can find information here.

 The rent (basic rent and operating costs) at studierendenWERK's residences is a pure cost rent that must cover all expenses.
 Utilities are already included in the rent (e.g. electricity, hot water, heating, internet).
 The rental price for rooms at our halls of residences is significantly lower than prices of the private housing market.
 As a public sector institution, we are obliged to work to cover costs.
 It is therefore not possible to waive the rents.

-My rental agreement ends on 31 March or 30 April, but due to the current situation, I urgently need an extension.
+My rental agreement ends soon, but due to the current situation, I urgently need an extension.
 What can I do?

 In this case, send us an email to email@example.com, stating your halls of residence and your room number.
 We will check in individual cases whether we can extend the contract.
 However, this is not possible if there's already a new tenant for your room.
 In this case, we will consider the possibility of moving.
 However, there is no entitlement to an extension or a new room.